namhyung/uftrace/doc/uftrace-report.md

 FIELDS
 ======
-The uftrace allows for user to customize the report output with a couple of fields.
+The uftrace allows user to customize the report output with a couple of fields.
 By default it uses total, self and call fields, but you can use other fields in any order like: